 The High Rockies Trail from Chester to Sawmill follows snowshoe trails along old logging roads.
 With the exception of a short section close to Sawmill the trail is wide enough for skiing.

 Beyond Sawmill the trail climbs gradually through spruce forest to a spectacularly located bridge, then seesaws across the west flank of Mount Kent, en route crossing more interesting creeks.
 It then descends to the Black Prince access with little in the way of views.

 From here a forest trail generally climbs to Blackshale Creek, then descends fairly steeply to the highway opposite Pocaterra Dam road.
-While there are several pleasant viewpoints, the biggest attraction by far is the 230 ft-long suspension bridge (to be built summer 2017) across Blackshale Creek.
+While there are several pleasant viewpoints, the biggest attraction by far is the 240 ft-long suspension bridge across Blackshale Creek.